marfarma/hotfix/readme.txt

 = 0.2 =
 Allows you to see safe HTML in the admin.

-== Hotfix List ==
+== Complete Hotfix List ==

-The following hotfixes are applied:

-**WordPress 3.0.5**
+* **WordPress 3.0.5**

-* Prevent WordPress from overzealously stripping images and other advanced HTML from administrator/editor comments on display.
+	* Prevent KSES from overzealously stripping images and other advanced HTML from Administrator/Editor comments on display.